Quantcast

 What is the fee to join the Penfield Rangers?

 Our fee structure is re-evaluated every year, and can vary.
-For the 2009-2010 season, the player registration fee is $375 per player for players on teams U9 through U17.
-The fee for U8 is $300 (with one tournament stipend given), and the fee for U19 is $225.
-There is a multiple player family discount available: $375 for first player, $350 for the second player, $325 for third player, $300 for fourth player within each family.
-This covers the cost of uniforms, league registration, player insurance, tournament play where appropriate, referee fees, field fees, and all club administration expenses.
+For the 2017-2018 season, the player registration fee is $475 per player for players on teams U9 through U17.
+The fee for the Academy program is $350, and the fee for U19 is $265.
+There is a multiple player family discount of $25 for each additional player within a family.
+This covers the cost of league registration, player insurance, tournament play where appropriate, referee fees, field fees, and all club administration expenses.

 What size uniform should I choose?